gjw13/gjw13/README.md

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to any Open Source projects
-- ⚡ Fun fact: I used to play piano and I wrote a book once
+- ⚡ Fun fact: I used to play piano and I wrote a book called [Plugged In][book] once

 ### Connect with me: